CarlCr/AsteroidJS/README.md

 ## 💻 Project

-AsteroidJS is a game made with javascript and html5 that consists of a spaceship to destroy the asteroids that appear in space
+AsteroidJS is a game made with javascript and html5 that consists of a spaceship to destroy the asteroids that appear in space.

+## 🤔 How to play

+use the arrow keys to change the direction of the ship and press the space key on the keyboard to fire shots at the asteroids.

 ## Game